zooniverse/Panoptes-Front-End/README.md

 - `npm start` builds and runs the site locally.

 - `npm run stage` builds and optimizes the site, and then deploys it to <https://current-git-branch-name.pfe-preview.zooniverse.org>.
+Note that you'll need write permissions to the Zooniverse S3 bucket.

 ### Development